The following ordinances are those passed by the trustees, presented in summary language and in chronological order.

 Passed September 29, 1834, at the Tremont House:

-· Makes it unlawful to remove dirt or sand from any of the town streets, unless for the purpose of repairing those streets by order and permission of the supervisor of streets.
+· Makes it unlawful to remove dirt or sand from any of the town streets unless to repair those streets by order and permission of the supervisor of streets.

 Passed October 13, 1834, at the Tremont House:

 · A fire ordinance.

 [Sec.
 1] Further details of the authority and duty of firewardens.

 [Sec.
 2] Makes the warden, in whose ward a fire breaks out, "Warden in Chief," subjecting the other three wardens to his authority.

 [Sec.
 3] Assigns a numbered badge or plate to each firewarden, designating his ward, to be worn on his hat.

-· An ordinance for the further prevention of fires which makes it unlawful to carry or convey firebrands or coals of fire between buildings within the town limits unless transported in a covered earthen or fireproof container.
+An ordinance for the further prevention of fires that makes it unlawful to carry or convey firebrands or coals of fire between buildings within the town limits unless transported in a covered earthen or fireproof container.

 Passed August 5, 1835:

 [Sec.
 1] Declares that anyone guilty of violating the laws and ordinances herewith can expect penalties.

 [Sec.
-2] Makes it unlawful to place obstacles (timber, stone, etc.) on public passages (streets, sidewalks, etc.) without permission of president or trustee, except for those related to building construction, and then may only block one half of the passage for no longer than two months.
+2] Makes it unlawful to place obstacles (timber, stone, etc.) on public passages (streets, sidewalks, etc.) without permission of the president or trustee, except for those related to building construction, and then may only block one-half of the passage for no longer than two months.

 [Sec.
 3] Makes it unlawful to place casks or crates on the walkway in front of a building further than four feet or in the street unless with permission.

 [Sec.
 5] It makes it unlawful to ride or drive over a bridge faster than at the pace of a walk.

 [Sec.
-6] Makes it unlawful for anyone to damage pavements, walks, sewers drains, or to dig holes or ditches without permission, or to obstruct repair.
+6] Makes it unlawful for anyone to damage pavements, walks, sewers drains, dig holes or ditches without permission, or obstruct repair.

 [Sec.
 9] Makes it unlawful for an owner with a billiard table, gambling equipment, or liquor for sale to allow the gaming house to become disorderly.

 [Sec.
 10] It makes it unlawful to conduct oneself disorderly, to riot, to create a disturbance in the streets within the town, or to form crowds for an unlawful purpose.